cambiata/Haxe-Cppia-Basics/examples/01-hello-script/readme.md

 > haxe script.hxml

-Please note the -D cppia compilation flag that tells the compiler to output a cppia script (bin/script.cppia) instead of a standard cpp executable.
+Please note the -cppia targget that tells the compiler to output a cppia script (bin/script.cppia).

 The bin/script.cppia can be tested by using the cppia host included with the standard haxelib hxcpp installation, as follows: